 The Minneapolis Symphony Orchestra program featuring Florent Schmitt’s Rapsodie viennoise (January 4, 1914).
 The accompanying program notes state, “The title is the best clue to the character of the composition, except that the word ‘valse’ might appropriately precede the existing title.
 It is, in fact, a Frenchman’s … conception of the Viennese waltz, embellished and augmented by all the intricacies of modern orchestration and instrumentation.”

 The San Francisco Symphony Orchestra’s performances of Florent Schmitt’s Rapsodie viennoise happened in February 1918.
+Writing about the piece, Musical Courier magazine noted that Schmitt took his original piano composition and “elaborated it in the most extraordinary fashion for the modern orchestra.”

-In 1919 and 1920 the New York Philharmonic led by its music director Josef Stránský presented the piece to audiences there.
+In 1919 and 1920, the New York Philharmonic, under the direction of Josef Stránský, presented the piece to audiences there.

 The Rapsodie viennoise was even performed over U.S. radio by the General Electric Orchestra under the direction of light-music conductor Nathaniel Shilkret.
 The program, which also included music of Wolf-Ferrari, Humperdinck, Moszkowski, Glazunov, Massenet, Chabrier and Cyril Scott, was aired nationally on September 28, 1929.

 Paul Paray (1886-1979) premiered more orchestral works of Florent Schmitt than any other conductor.
-The Trois rapsodies was premiered by Paray in Paris in 1928, several years after this photo was taken.
+The Trois rapsodies was premiered by Maestro Paray in Paris in 1928, several years after this photo was taken.

 [According to a report from Andrey Kasparov, when studying the manuscript for the Rhapsodie parisienne he noticed instrument markings made by Schmitt on the score.
 This leads Kasparov to believe that the composer had intended to orchestrate this work as well.
 Why he didn’t – and why the original two-piano version wasn’t published either – remain a mystery.]

-Over the years, the Rapsodie viennoise has proved to be the one most often performed in its orchestral garb — being programmed by French conductors such as Jean Martinon and Serge Baudo in the 1950s and 1960s.
 In one Martinon performance with the Lamoureux Orchestra in 1954, the Le Monde music critic René Dumesnil remarked that the piece ended the concert “like a bouquet of fireworks.”

 A letter written by Florent Schmitt during the time he was director of the music conservatory in Lyon (early 1920s).
-In it, he speaks about the orchestrated version of Rapsodie viennoise (1911), describing its musical form and thematic material.
+In it, he speaks about the orchestrated version of Rapsodie viennoise (1911), describing its musical form and thematic material as follows: “In the form of a waltz — themes of Viennese style.
+A brief introduction sumarizing the two main motifs.
+Exposition — mutual superfection of two, three and four themes.
+At its last appearance, the main idea is presented in the form of a variation, while the brass accentuates the second theme in staccato notes …”

 Only orchestral recording (so far): Rapsodie viennoise, with Albert Wolff and l’Orchestre Lamoureux (1931).